Tameem-Ahmad-com/logger/readme.md

 `php artisan vendor:publish --provider="Notify\\LaravelCustomLog\\LaravelCustomLogServiceProvider" --tag=migration`

-## Basic Usage

-Add this package into your project & edit config file which comes with this package

-## Replace Laravel log (Laravel <= 5.5)

-Edit your `bootstrap/app.php`, add this before returning the application

 # In simple you just need paste the above code in config.php and update emails nothing else is required